Sethulakshmi44/decision-making-system/README.md

 ---

 ### Decision 2: Dynamic Rating Scale
-Using a dynamic scale avoids provides more flexibilty and ease of use to users as they can input both:
+Using a dynamic rating scale provides flexibility by allowing both raw numerical values (e.g., cost) and subjective ratings.
-- Raw values (e.g., cost in dollars)
-- Subjective ratings

 Trade-off:
 - More flexibility for mixed quantitative inputs